Quantum coherent three-terminal thermoelectrics: maximum efficiency at given power output: Introduction

 \section{Introduction}

 Thermodynamics was the great product of nineteenth century physics; it is epitomised by the concept that there is an upper bound on the efficiency of any thermodynamic machine, known as the Carnot limit.
-This concept survived the quantum revolution with little more than a scratch; at present few physicists believe that a quantum machine can produce a significant amount of work at an efficiency exceeding the Carnot limit\footnote{ Both statistical mechanics and quantum mechanics exhibit fluctuations, and these fluctuations may violate Carnot's limit on short timescales.
-However, these fluctuations average out on longer timescales, so it is believed that any quantum machine left running long enough to produce a non-microscopic amount of work will not exceed the Carnot limit.}.
-However, Carnot's limit is only achievable for vanishing power output.
-It was recently observed that quantum mechanics imposes a {\it stricter} upper bound on the efficiency at finite power output\cite{whitney-prl2014,whitney2015}.
+This concept survived the quantum revolution with little more than a scratch; at present few physicists believe that a quantum machine can produce a significant amount of work at an efficiency exceeding the Carnot limit.
+Of course, both statistical mechanics and quantum mechanics exhibit fluctuations, and these fluctuations may violate Carnot's limit on short timescales.
+However, these fluctuations average out on longer timescales, so it is believed that any quantum machine left running long enough to produce a non-microscopic amount of work will not exceed the Carnot limit.
+In this limit it is generally believed that Carnot's limit is only achievable for vanishing power output.
+It was recently observed for two-terminal thermoelectric machines that quantum mechanics imposes a {\it stricter} upper bound on the efficiency at finite power output\cite{whitney-prl2014,whitney2015}.
 This upper bound coincides with that of Carnot at vanishing power output, but decays monotonically as one increases the desired power output.
-This upper bound was found for two-terminal thermoelectric machines.